MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/externaltables.md

 * *TableName* - External table name.
 Must follow the rules for [entity names](../query/schema-entities/entity-names.md).
 An external table can't have the same name as a regular table in the same database.
 * *SqlTableName* - The name of the SQL table.
-* *SqlServerConnectionString* - The connection string to the sql server.
-Can be one of:
+* *SqlServerConnectionString* - The connection string to the SQL server.
+Can be one of the following:

 1. **AAD integrated authentication** (`Authentication="Active Directory Integrated"`):
 The user or application authenticates via AAD to Kusto, and the same token is then used to access the SQL Server network endpoint.